Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 It should come as no surprise by this point that the first principle of the HD is that it is very high in naturally occurring fiber.
 Remember that most of what our evolutionary predecessors ate and adapted to over millions of years was a diet rich in fiber-dense plant foods.

 Without loads of dietary fiber and indigestible (resistant) starches, the GMB begins to contract as important bacterial species are pushed to extinction due to starvation.
 A contracted or narrow GMB has been implicated as a driver of a wide range of diseases.
-One reason that the US bears an outsized burden of chronic diseases compared to peer nations is that the SAD, which is low in fiber and resistant starches, has resulted in epidemic levels of gut dysbiosis.
+One reason the US bears an outsized burden of chronic illness compared to peer nations is that the SAD, which is low in fiber and resistant starches, has resulted in epidemic levels of gut dysbiosis.

 How much fiber is enough?
 The general consensus is that we need at least 30 grams per day.
 But more is probably better as we will discuss when we get into specific meals, recipes, and shopping lists.
 For now, think of it this way: if most of the food on your plate (by weight) is made up of fruits, vegetables, nuts, beans, legumes, and/or whole grains, you’re on the right track.